Three Reasons Paprika Should Be Your 'New' Favorite Spice

 1. Paprika offers huge flavor potential

-Since paprika is included in so many spice blends, it is frequently overlooked as a spice that can be used on its own.
-Many home chefs don’t realize what true paprika flavor is all about because they have never truly had a vibrant, flavorful paprika.
+Many home cooks don’t realize what true paprika flavor is all about because they have never truly had a vibrant, flavorful paprika.
 Paprika can range from mild to hot, smoked or unsmoked, or can carry an earthy flavor or be noticeably sweet, all depending on the region the paprika comes from.
-I wish I could jump through this computer screen right now and have you taste what truly fresh paprika tastes like—it might literally change your cooking life forever.
+Regardless of the type or variety, quality paprika means bold, delicious flavor.

 2. Paprika has versatility for so many dishes